pkicsiny/icsc23_course/README.md

 # iCSC23 Course - Multiplatform Programming with Python

-This repository contains the reference materials for the course and instructions on how to set up the tutorial environment.
+This repository contains reference materials for the course and instructions on how to set up the tutorial environment. </br>
+- The folder `lecture_examples` contains code snippets that were shown during the lecture.
+These are not part of the tutorial and are stored here for reference only.
+- The folder `tutorial` contains the tutorial exercises.
+Please follow the steps below for the setup.

 ## Tutorial setup

-The tutorial uses the [CERN SWAN](https://swan.web.cern.ch/swan/) service. </br>
+- The tutorial uses the [CERN SWAN](https://swan.web.cern.ch/swan/) service.
-To connect make sure you have a CERN account or a [CERN lightweight account](https://account.cern.ch/account/Externals/). </br>
+- To connect you will have to login using your CERN account.
-Once connected you are requested to configure the work environment: In the first dropdown window select `102b_cuda` then press "Start my session" at the bottom.
+- Once connected you are requested to configure the work environment: In the first dropdown window select `102b_cuda` then press "Start my session" at the bottom.
+- On the top right of the window click on the cloud sign.
+- Paste the URL of this repository and press "Download" to clone the material to SWAN.
+- Navigate to the "tutorial" folder & have fun!

 ## Tutorial exercises